Sulfur: Antiquity

+English translations of the Christian Bible commonly referred to burning sulfur as "brimstone", giving rise to the term "fire-and-brimstone" sermons, in which listeners are reminded of the fate of eternal damnation that await the unbelieving and unrepentant.
+Hell is implied to smell of sulfur.

 Indian alchemists, practitioners of the "science of chemicals" (रसशास्त्र), wrote extensively about the use of sulfur in alchemical operations with mercury, from the eighth century AD onwards.
 In the rasaśāstra tradition, sulfur is called "the smelly" (गन्धक, gandhaka).

-Early European alchemists gave sulfur a unique alchemical symbol, a triangle atop a cross (🜍).
-(This is sometimes confused with the astronomical crossed-spear symbol ⚴ for 2 Pallas.)
+Early European alchemists gave sulfur an alchemical symbol of a triangle atop a cross (🜍).
 The variation known as brimstone has a symbol combining a two-barred cross atop a lemniscate (🜏).
 In traditional skin treatment, elemental sulfur was used (mainly in creams) to alleviate such conditions as scabies, ringworm, psoriasis, eczema, and acne.
-The mechanism of action is unknown—though elemental sulfur does oxidize slowly to sulfurous acid, which is (through the action of sulfite) a mild reducing and antibacterial agent.
+The mechanism of action is unknown—though elemental sulfur does oxidize slowly to sulfurous acid, a mild reducing and antibacterial agent.

 Modern times

 Sulfur appears in a column of fixed (non-acidic) alkali in a chemical table of 1718.
 Antoine Lavoisier used sulfur in combustion experiments, writing of some of these in 1777.

 Sulfur deposits in Sicily were the dominant source for more than a century.
 By the late 18th century, about 2,000 tonnes per year of sulfur were imported into Marseille, France, for the production of sulfuric acid for use in the Leblanc process.
-In industrializing Britain, with the repeal of tariffs on salt in 1824, demand for sulfur from Sicily surged upward.
-The increasing British control and exploitation of the mining, refining, and transportation of the sulfur, coupled with the failure of this lucrative export to transform Sicily's backward and impoverished economy, led to the Sulfur Crisis of 1840, when King Ferdinand II gave a monopoly of the sulfur industry to a French firm, violating an earlier 1816 trade agreement with Britain.
+In industrializing Britain, with the repeal of tariffs on salt in 1824, demand for sulfur from Sicily surged.
+The increasing British control and exploitation of the mining, refining, and transportation of sulfur, coupled with the failure of this lucrative export to transform Sicily's backward and impoverished economy, led to the Sulfur Crisis of 1840, when King Ferdinand II gave a monopoly of the sulfur industry to a French firm, violating an earlier 1816 trade agreement with Britain.
 A peaceful solution was eventually negotiated by France.

 In 1867, elemental sulfur was discovered in underground deposits in Louisiana and Texas.
 The highly successful Frasch process was developed to extract this resource.

 In the late 18th century, furniture makers used molten sulfur to produce decorative inlays.
 Molten sulfur is sometimes still used for setting steel bolts into drilled concrete holes where high shock resistance is desired for floor-mounted equipment attachment points.
 Pure powdered sulfur was used as a medicinal tonic and laxative.

-With the advent of the contact process, the majority of sulfur today is used to make sulfuric acid for a wide range of uses, particularly fertilizer.
+Since the advent of the contact process, the majority of sulfur is used to make sulfuric acid for a wide range of uses, particularly fertilizer.

 In recent times, the main source of sulfur has become petroleum and natural gas.
 This is due to the requirement to remove sulfur from fuels in order to prevent acid rain, and has resulted in a surplus of sulfur.